 Start with Why and You’ll Be Surprised by What Can Happen

-P.S.
-If you are ready to take the lead in 2019, then I encourage you to find a focus phrase that will help you define what matters most this year.
+If your goal is wanting to be a developer, use a focus phrase like “Become a developer.”
+This way you can analyze what you are doing against that theme and recognize if you are moving in the right or wrong direction of your goal.
+If you are ready to take the lead in 2021, then find a focus phrase that will help you define what matters most this year.
 Write down some ideas.
 You’ll know when you hit the mark because you will feel it in your gut.
-Trust me.